SFDO-Community-Sprints/food-pantry-commons/README.md

 Theodore Theoharis | Contributor |

 ## Future Contributions
-An editable ERD to make changes from the original Impact Labs data model
+- An editable ERD to make changes from the original Impact Labs data model
+- Refinement of Solution Outline
+- Add to User Stories
+- Identify a pilot process

 ***